Learn about the basics of warehouse safety, OSHA warehousing standards, and tips to help ensure health and safety in warehouses.

 - An adequate ventilation system must be installed to disperse harmful gases.
 Proper PPE should be worn.
-Eye washing and shower facilities should be present should employees get exposed to acids and chemicals.
+Eye-washing and shower facilities should be present should employees get exposed to acids and chemicals.

 If safety procedures and workplace hazards are disregarded in warehouses to cut costs, it exposes workers to serious risks of accidents and injury.
-Providing workers training on hazard awareness, conducting safety inspections, and implementing safety measures can help maintain a safe, secure and healthy working environment.
+Providing workers training on hazard awareness, conducting safety inspections, and implementing warehouse safety measures can help maintain a safe, secure and healthy working environment.

 Warehouse Safety Checklists